mitmedialab/promise-tracker-mobile/plugins/com.ionic.keyboard/README.md

 Supported Platforms
 -------------------

-- iOS, Windows
+- iOS

 Keyboard.show
 =================

-Force keyboard to be shown.
+Force keyboard to be shown on Android.
 This typically helps if autofocus on a text element does not pop up the keyboard automatically

     cordova.plugins.Keyboard.show();

 Supported Platforms

-- Android, Blackberry 10, Windows
+- Android, Blackberry 10

 native.keyboardshow
 =================

-This event fires when the keyboard will be shown or when the keyboard frame resizes (when switching between keyboards for example)
+This event fires when the keyboard will be shown

     window.addEventListener('native.keyboardshow', keyboardShowHandler);